chef-boneyard/chef-web-docs-2016/step_manage_server_hosted/step_manage_server_hosted_group_view.rst

 ..
 This is an included how-to.

-Note: In order to view the details of a specific group, you need read permissions on that group.
+.. note:: In order to view the details of a specific group, you need read permissions on that group.
 Refer to the Managing Permissions article for more information about how to retrieve and update permissions.

-In order to view a specific group in your organization:
+To view a specific group in your organization:

 #.
 Log in to the **Management Console** and select the appropriate organization if the user is associated to more than one.